microsoft/botbuilder-js/libraries/botbuilder/tests/teams/integrationBot/README.md

 npm start
 ```
 ## Recording Script
-1. Action Based Messaging Extension - Fetch Task
+- Action Based Messaging Extension - Fetch Task

-   a.
-Enter a Teams **channel** (other than "General") where the bot is registered.
+  - Enter a Teams **channel** (other than "General") where the bot is registered.

-   b. click on triple dots (". . .") menu at bottom of compose window.
+  - Click on triple dots (". . .") menu at bottom of compose window.

-   c.
-Select "Integration Bot"
+  - Select "Integration Bot"

-   d.
-Click on "+" to the right of the title.
+  - Click on "+" to the right of the title.
 A menu should pop up.

-   e.
-Click on "Create cards with preview"
+  - Click on "Create cards with preview"

-   f.
-Type a question in the "Enter text for Question" (ie, What is your phone?)
+  - Type a question in the "Enter text for Question" (ie, What is your phone?)

-   g.
-Select "Is Multi-Select" to False
+  - Select "Is Multi-Select" to False

-   h.
-Enter three options to choose from (ie, Android, Apple, Other).
+  - Enter three options to choose from (ie, Android, Apple, Other).

-   i.
-Click the "Submit" button  This should take you to a different dialog.
+  - Click the "Submit" button  This should take you to a different dialog.

-   j.
-Click on the "Edit" button.
+  - Click on the "Edit" button.
 This should return you back to the original screen (with question and options you originally typed in)

-   k.
-Click "Submit" button a second time.

-   l.
-Click "Send"

-   Validate: You should see the same card posted in 3 areas:

-   1. Your compose window
-   2. The Channel you are currently in.
-   3. The General channel for the team.

-2. Link Unfurl:

-   a.
-Type `@Integration Bot https://foo.com` (Integration Bot being the name of the registered bot.)

-   b.
-Type a space after the 'm' in '.com'.

-   Validate: You should see a hero card with "HeroCard for Link Unfurling" with "You entered https://foo.com"

-   c.
-Hit enter.
-   Validate: The bot should reply with "You said 'https://foo.com''"

-3. Add/Delete Users

-   1. On a Team where the bot is registered, click on the ". . ." menu next to the name -> Add member.
-   2. Select a user to add to the team.
-   3. Validate: A message should be posted to the "General" channel with "Account Added" message.
-   4. Remove the user from the team.
-   5. Validate: A message should be posted to the "General" channel with "Account Removed" message.

-4. Rename Events

-   1. On a Team where the bot is registered, click on the ". . ." menu next to the name -> "Edit Team".
-   2. Under "Team name" rename the team.
-   3. Validate: A message should be posted to the "General" channel with "Team Renamed" message.
-   4. On a Team **Channel** where the bot is registered, click on the ". . ." menu next to the name -> "Edit Channel".
-   5. Under "Channel name" rename the channel.
-   6. Validate: A message should be posted to the "General" channel with "Channel Renamed" message

-5. Add Channel Event

-   1. On a Team where the bot is registered, click on the ". . ." menu next to the name -> "Add Channel".
-   2. Under "Channel name" type a new channel.
-   3. Validate: A message should be posted to the "General" channel with "Channel Created" message

-6. Delete channel Event

-   1. On a Team Channel where the bot is registered, click on the ". . ." menu next to the name -> "Delete this channel".
-   2. Click on Delete.
-   3. Validate: A message should be posted to the "General" channel with "Channel Deleted" message

-7. Add member to Group Chat

-   1. On a Teams Group Chat, add a member (click on the icon with people and plus sign towards the top left of the UI)
-   2. Add a new user.
-   3. Validate: A message should be posted to the group chat with "Member Added" message.

-8. Remove member from Group Chat

-   1. On a Teams Group Chat, click on the icon with people and plus sign towards the top left of the UI.
-   2. Click the "X" to the right of a user to remove the user.
-   3. Validate: A message should be posted to the group chat with "Member Removed" message.
+  - Click "Submit" button a second time.

+  - Click "Send"
+  - **Validate:** You should see the same card posted in 3 areas:

+  - Your compose window

+  - The Channel you are currently in.

+  - The General channel for the team.

+  - Click Submit on one of the cards.

+  - **Validate**: You should see a message something lik:

+    `App sent a message with empty  text but with value {"submitLocation":"messagingExtensionSubmit", "Answer":""}`

+- Link Unfurl:

+  -  Type `@Integration Bot https://foo.com` (Integration Bot being the name of the registered bot.)

+  - Type a space after the 'm' in '.com'.
+  - **Validate**: You should see a hero card with "HeroCard for Link Unfurling" with "You entered https://foo.com"

+  - Hit enter.
+  - Validate: The bot should reply with "You said 'https://foo.com''"

+-  Add/Delete Users

+  - On a Team where the bot is registered, click on the ". . ." menu next to the name -> Add member.
+  - Select a user to add to the team.
+  - **Validate**: A message should be posted to the "General" channel with "Account Added" message.
+  - Remove the user from the team.
+  - **Validate**: A message should be posted to the "General" channel with "Account Removed" message.

+- Rename Events

+  - On a Team where the bot is registered, click on the ". . ." menu next to the name -> "Edit Team".
+  - Under "Team name" rename the team.
+  - **Validate**: A message should be posted to the "General" channel with "Team Renamed" message.
+  - On a Team **Channel** where the bot is registered, click on the ". . ." menu next to the name -> "Edit Channel".
+  - Under "Channel name" rename the channel.
+  - **Validate**: A message should be posted to the "General" channel with "Channel Renamed" message

+- Add Channel Event

+  - On a Team where the bot is registered, click on the ". . ." menu next to the name -> "Add Channel".
+  - Under "Channel name" type a new channel.
+  - **Validate**: A message should be posted to the "General" channel with "Channel Created" message

+- Delete channel Event

+  - On a Team Channel where the bot is registered, click on the ". . ." menu next to the name -> "Delete this channel".
+  - Click on Delete.
+  - **Validate**: A message should be posted to the "General" channel with "Channel Deleted" message

+- Add member to Group Chat

+  - On a Teams Group Chat, add a member (click on the icon with people and plus sign towards the top left of the UI)
+  - Add a new user.
+  - **Validate**: A message should be posted to the group chat with "Member Added" message.

+- Remove member from Group Chat

+  - On a Teams Group Chat, click on the icon with people and plus sign towards the top left of the UI.
+  - Click the "X" to the right of a user to remove the user.
+  - **Validate**: A message should be posted to the group chat with "Member Removed" message.

 ## Prerequisites